First aid for sick, injured or orphaned wildlife

 Each situation will differ, however, for orphaned, injured or sick wildlife their most basic needs are:

 - Urgent assistance from a wildlife rehabilitator or other qualified person such as a vet.
-Please contact DRWS on 08 9394 0885 or WILDCARE (24 hours) on 08 9474 9055.
-Please do not keep any wildlife for a few hours or days without seeking assistance from WILDCARE or DRWS.
+Please contact DRWS on 08 9394 0885 or Wildcare on 08 9474 9055.
+Please do not keep any wildlife for a few hours or days without seeking assistance from Wildcare or DRWS.

 - A small drinking bowl of water is generally ok

 Please consider yourself and others when stopping to assist wildlife in need if they are on the roadside.
 You do not want to force wildlife back on to the road where it could face further distress and injury.
 Nor do you want to put yourself in a situation where you could be seriously injured.